redtalksbot/modern_app_partner_workshop/docs/api-security/setup.md

     git push origin main --force
     ```

-    > **Note:** If the **git pull upstream** command fails, you may need to add a new connection record to the modern_app_jumpstart_workshop repo.
+    > **Note:** If the **git pull upstream** command fails, you may need to add a new connection record to the modern_app_partner_workshop repo.
 This can be accomplished by running the following command on your local machine:

     ```bash
-    git remote add upstream https://github.com/f5devcentral/modern_app_jumpstart_workshop
+    git remote add upstream https://github.com/aknot242/modern_app_partner_workshop
     ```

 ## Run setup script